pedroifgonzalez/birthdays_reminder/README.md

-# A simple script-based notification app for reminding birthdays
+# A simple script-based notification app for reminding birthdays and anniversaries